 Possibly the most widely studied type of fixed-detuning pulses are segmented step pulses \cite{AM}.
 According to this method, the detuning function $\mu(t)$ is set to a constant, i.e., $\mu(t)=\mu_0={\rm const}$ for $0\leq t\leq \tau$, and the pulse interval $[0,\tau]$ is broken up into $N_{\rm seg}>P$ equi-spaced intervals $[t_{j-1},t_j]$, $t_0=0$, $t_j=j\Delta t$, $\Delta t = \tau/N_{\rm seg}$, $j=1,\ldots,N_{\rm seg}$, in which the pulse amplitude is set to a constant, i.e.,

-For this type of pulses our methods described in Section S4 are directly applicable with only two minor modifications. (i) For given $\mu_0$, we choose the gate length $\tau$ such that $K=\mu_0\tau/\pi$ is an integer.
-This way, still requiring that $\Omega(t)$ is an even function with respect to $\tau/2$, we obtain even- or odd-parity pulses, $\hat g^{(\pm)}(t) = \Omega(t) \sin(\mu_0 t)$, for $K$ odd or even, respectively.
-Since $K$ needs to be an integer to obtain the desired symmetry classes, $\tau$ can take only discrete values.
-However, since for quantum computer hardware of practical interest (for instance, Yb-ion quantum computers \cite{UMD}), the detuning $\mu_0$ is such that $K$ is a large integer (of the order of 1000), the discretization of $\tau$ is of no consequence in practice. (ii) The second modification concerns the computation of the matrix $M$ introduced in Section S4.
+For this type of pulses our methods are directly applicable with only two minor modifications. (i) For given $\mu_0$, we choose the gate length $\tau$ such that $J=\mu_0\tau/\pi$ is an integer.
+This way, still requiring that $\Omega(t)$ is an even function with respect to $\tau/2$, we obtain even- or odd-parity pulses, $\hat g^{(\pm)}(t) = \Omega(t) \sin(\mu_0 t)$, for $J$ odd or even, respectively.
+Since $J$ needs to be an integer to obtain the desired symmetry classes, $\tau$ can take only discrete values.
+However, since for quantum computer hardware of practical interest (for instance, Yb-ion quantum computers \cite{UMD}), the detuning $\mu_0$ is such that $J$ is a large integer (of the order of 1000), the discretization of $\tau$ is of no consequence in practice. (ii) The second modification concerns the computation of the matrix $M$ defined in (\ref{eq:alpha}).
 For step pulses, we let $M_{pn}\rightarrow M_{pj}$, where, including both negative- and positive-parity pulses, we have